 Nor should we forget the older population.
-In developing countries, people over the age of 60 account for at least 43% of the population living with disabilities, compared with 38% globally.
+In developing countries, people over 60 account for at least 43% of the population living with disabilities, compared with 38% globally.
 Raising awareness of the experience and rights of older people with disability requires data and evidence about what happens throughout a person’s life course.
 Can the Minister tell us how DfID is backing the work of the new UN Statistical Commission Titchfield City Group on Ageing, which is developing standardised tools and methods for producing data disaggregated by age and ageing-related data?

 The 2018 disability strategy, which has recently been published, recognises the economic potential that can be unlocked by tackling discrimination and exclusion.
 Of the 1 billion people with disabilities, 80% live in developing countries.
 Economic growth has the potential to be the engine to drive change, but growth without jobs, inclusion, healthcare, education and human rights simply will not deliver on the SDGs or, for that matter, see the implementation of the UN Convention on the Rights of Persons with Disabilities.